CSC142-WCU/csc142/_episodes/09-advanced-classes.md

 questions:
 - "What is this object-oriented thing ..."
 objectives:
-- "Understand preliminary concepts on inheritance"
+- "Understand the concept of inheritance"
+- "Understand the concept of interface"
 - "Understand the concept of packaging"
 keypoints:
 - "Inheritance is one fundamental concept in object-oriented programming."